- Key Takeaways

 Voluntary severance packages are increasingly common as companies restructure, automate, or shift priorities.
 Unlike traditional layoffs, a voluntary offer gives you a choice: accept compensation and leave, or stay and risk future uncertainty.
 These packages typically include a lump-sum payout based on tenure, continuation of health benefits, prorated bonuses, and, in some cases, outplacement services.
 You also sign legal documents that waive certain rights, so understanding the full scope is essential.

 From the organization’s perspective, voluntary programs can soften the blow of workforce reductions.
 They reduce the “surprise” factor, give employees more control, and may lower legal risk because people are choosing to leave.
-But underneath the softer language, it is still a reduction in force, and someone still loses a job, so you need to treat the decision with care.
+But beneath the softer language, it is still a reduction-in-force, and someone still loses a job, so you need to treat the decision with care.

 This book is for you if you want to do meaningful work that pays well.
 If you want to make a big career change without going back to school or taking a step down.
 If you’ve often wondered if there could be more out there for you.
 Spoiler alert: there is!